Find out more about how freezing fog is formed and when we typically see it.

 When do we see freezing fog?

-In the UK, we tend to get freezing fog during winter when temperatures are around freezing temperature and there are clear skies and calm conditions.
+In the UK, we tend to get freezing fog during winter when temperatures are around freezing and there are clear skies and calm conditions.
 Any rime that develops as a result of freezing fog will be visible on the windward side of the object.
 It is quite rare for rime to develop at low levels in the UK, however it is more frequent on mountain tops and higher ground.